writingteacher/who-working/docs/api/quickstart_working.md

 The service REST API offers a wide range of integration possibilities, from enhancing internal workflow to creating customer-facing apps.

 The service has two resources: [`shifts`](shifts) and [`workers`](workers).
-The [`shifts`](shifts) resource lists all restaurant shifts in the database, including OPEN and CLOSED shifts.
+The [`shifts`](shifts) resource lists all restaurant shifts created in the database, including OPEN and CLOSED shifts.
 The [`workers`](workers) resource lists all trained workers who expressed an interest on working on an on-call basis for the quickservice location.

 In Version 1, quickservice managers are responsible for managing shift and worker records.
 That includes creating, editing, and deleting records.
 Managers are also reponsible for pro-actively scanning the list of workers for possible matches.
-If they find a match, the manger contacts the worker via email or phone and continues the disucssion off-app.
+If they find a match, the manger contacts the worker via email or phone and continues the discussion off-app.
 In Version 2, workers who sign up for the service will have access to the app.
 They will be able to search for available shifts that align with their schedules and contact the shift manager.

 ## How to use the Who's Working service